 Because occupations involving physical labor dominate the local economy, Reinholds is generally considered to be a blue-collar town.
 44.49% of the Reinholds workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Reinholds is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Reinholds who work in office and administrative support (11.88%), management occupations (9.45%), and architecture and engineering (6.42%).

-Because of many things, Reinholds is a great place for families with children to consider.
-First of all, many other families with children live here, making Reinholds a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Reinholds has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Reinholds’s overall crime rate is lower than average for the country.
+Reinholds is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Reinholds’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The overall education level of Reinholds is somewhat higher than in the average US city of 21.84%: 26.20% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Reinholds who are college-educated is somewhat higher than the average US community of 21.84%: 26.20% of adults in Reinholds have at least a bachelor's degree.

 The per capita income in Reinholds in 2022 was $31,126, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $124,504 for a family of four.